aimclub/Web-BAMT/README.md

 6. Modularity, extensibility, integrability with ML tools;
 7. Combination of a lightweight API for the end user and advanced configuration for research applications.

+Features in development:
+1. Loading your own training dataset;
+2. Define regression and classification models in parametric learning;
+3. Development of advanced distribution analytics and visual comparison of different networks.

 A more detailed description of the algorithms can be found [here](https://github.com/ITMO-NSS-team/Web-BAMT/wiki/About-BAMT-algorithms).

 # How to use